BrandenEK/Blasphemous.ModdingAPI/README.md

 ### Usage

 - Press 'backslash' at any time to open the debug console and enter commands
-- Press '=' at any time to toggle the hitbox viewer
 - All registered mods should be displayed in the top right corner of the main menu
 - Mods can be disabled by simply moving them out of the "Modding/plugins" folder